Andrey Belozersky: Structure of proteins and their complexes with nucleic acids

-A. N. Belozersky was interested in the question of the existence of complexes between nucleic acids and proteins (called "nucleoproteins") in vivo systems.
-He made an attempt to fractionate nucleoprotein samples and thus developed a methodological scheme of this process, which later played a major role in the study of nucleic acids.
-Based on his experiments, Belozersky concluded that nucleic acids in cells exist in various complexes with proteins: unbound, labile bound and firmly bound.
+A. N. Belozersky was interested in the question of the existence of complexes between nucleic acids and proteins (called "nucleoproteins") in in vivo systems.
+He made an attempt to fractionate nucleoprotein samples and thus developed a methodological scheme for this process, which later played a major role in the study of nucleic acids.
+Based on his experiments, Belozersky concluded that nucleic acids in cells exist in various complexes with proteins: unbound, labile, and firmly bound.

 It was assumed by F. Mischer and A. Kossel that the protein component of nucleoproteins is histone, a protein that doesn't contain tryptophan.
-The research of A. N. Belozersky in 1936-1942 for the first time established the presence of tryptophan-containing proteins in the nucleoproteins of plants and animals.
+The research of A. N. Belozersky in 1936–1942 established for the first time the presence of tryptophan-containing proteins in the nucleoproteins of plants and animals.
 Also, A. N. Belozersky and G. I. Abelev isolated histones from wheat germ deoxyribonucleoprotein.
 This was another proof of the unity of the principles of the organization of the nuclear apparatus in plants and animals.

 Other areas of research

-The study of the DNA nucleotide composition in different organisms led to another direction — the study of methylated purine and pyrimidine bases in DNA.
+The study of the DNA nucleotide composition in different organisms led to another direction – the study of methylated purine and pyrimidine bases in DNA.
 These studies were carried out by a student of A. N. Belozersky, B. F. Vanyushin.

-A. N. Belozersky made a great contribution to the research of inorganic polyphosphates and teichoic acids.
+A. N. Belozersky made a great contribution to the research on inorganic polyphosphates and teichoic acids.
 At the Department of Plant Biochemistry, V. B. Korchagin (1954) and I. S. Kulaev (1957) wrote the first PhD dissertations on polyphosphates.
-Naumova I. B. (1903-2003), a graduate of the Department of Plant Biochemistry, studied the structure and functions of teichoic acids.
+I.B.
+Naumova (1903–2003), a graduate of the Department of Plant Biochemistry, studied the structure and functions of teichoic acids.

-During his years at the N. F. Gamalei Institute of Epidemiology and Microbiology of the USSR Academy of Medical Sciences, A. N. Belozersky conducted studies of antigenic and immunogenic properties of E. coli nucleoproteins.
-Under his leadership, studies of polysaccharides were initiated in different groups of microorganisms: algae, azobacteria, actinomycetes.
-A wide variety of chemical structure of cell wall polysaccharides was found.
+During his years at the N. F. Gamalei Institute of Epidemiology and Microbiology of the USSR Academy of Medical Sciences, A. N. Belozersky conducted studies of the antigenic and immunogenic properties of E. coli nucleoproteins.
+Under his leadership, studies of polysaccharides were initiated in different groups of microorganisms: algae, azobacteria, and actinomycetes.
+A wide variety of chemical structures of cell wall polysaccharides were found.

 Awards and scientific recognition

-A. N. Belozersky was elected a corresponding member in 1958 and in 1962 - a full member of the USSR Academy of Sciences for his great contribution to science.
-He was awarded the title of Hero of Socialist Labor (1969), three Orders of Lenin (1961, 1965, 1969) and the Order of the Red Banner of Labor (1951).
-Belozersky was also awarded the medal "For Valiant Labor in the Great Patriotic War of 1941-1945" and the medal "For the Defense of Moscow" (1945).
+A. N. Belozersky was elected a corresponding member in 1958, and in 1962, a full member of the USSR Academy of Sciences for his great contribution to science.
+He was awarded the title of Hero of Socialist Labor (1969), three Orders of Lenin (1961, 1965, 1969), and the Order of the Red Banner of Labor (1951).
+Belozersky was also awarded the medal "For Valiant Labor in the Great Patriotic War of 1941–1945" and the medal "For the Defense of Moscow" (1945).